 Tenderizing (aka velveting) the beef is crucial if you’re looking for the restaurant standard texture of stir-fried beef.
-The two key ingredients are baking powder and cornstarch.
+The two key ingredients are baking soda and cornstarch.
 You’ll need to mix them with light soy sauce, salt, and some water to make a marinade.

 🛎 Note: Although baking soda is a key ingredient, do not attempt to use more than the quantity suggested in the recipe (see below) as it may leave a strong alkaline taste.